 The average cost of contact solution per month in LA County is about $20.
 The cost of a new contact lens case every three months averages around $5.
 The cost of rewetting drops is about $10 per month.
 You would spend about another $380 on these supplies.

 Not counting the cost of eye exams, you would spend about $830 a year.
 If you wear contacts for 40 years, that amounts to a little more than $33,000 in lifetime costs, not taking into account price increases.
 So, you could easily be looking at lifetime costs of $50,000 or more!

 The Lifetime Costs of ICL Laser Eye Surgery

 The costs of ICL laser eye surgery will vary by provider.
-On average, Visian ICL surgery costs between $8,000 and $9,000 for both eyes.
+On average, Visian ICL surgery costs between $8,000 and $9,000 for both eyes in Los Angeles.
 The price will vary based on vision correction required by the individual and the type of implantable contact lens selected.

 For more people, this is a single one-time cost.
 Once the procedure is complete, they never have to buy contacts again!

 One of the benefits of ICL surgery is there are several different lens options to address just about all types of vision problems.
 You can even get ICL lenses with built-in bifocals for both nearness and distance vision problems.

 Plus, reputable laser eye surgeons offer payment plans to help make ICL surgery affordable for everyone!